aslaii/bro-ser/README.md

-# WebViewerApp - A Simple Web Browser for React Native
+# Bro-ser - A Simple Web Browser for React Native

 ![WebViewerApp UI](image.png)

 ## Overview

-WebViewerApp is a lightweight web browser built with React Native and Expo.
+Bro-ser is a lightweight web browser built with React Native and Expo.
 It provides a simple interface for browsing the web on both mobile devices and web platforms.

 ## Features